gnietof/gym-project/README.md

 ## Future Improvements
 ### Priority
-- Splitting the current gym.activities tables into two tables: one for the metadata and another one for the embeddings.
+- Splitting the current gym.activities table into two tables: one for the metadata and another one for the embeddings.
 - Adding 'memory'.
 While the application generates a session id, each question has no previous context.
 By storing previous messages in a conversation more complex interactions will be possible (already included in branch V2.0 not part of this submission).
 - Using additional fields for each activity (intensity, difficulty, use of weights ...) to further refine the search of the activities.
 - Adding roles.
 Currently the tool is just prepared for a single user.
 The administrative views should not be available for an end user.